TravisWheelerLab/nail/README.md

 ## About

 This is a cargo workspace for nail, which is a profile Hidden Markov Model (pHMM) biological sequence alignment tool.
-Using the fast [MMseqs2](https://github.com/soedinglab/MMseqs2) search pipeline to produce candidate alignment seeds, nail computes a fast approximation of the [HMMER3](http://hmmer.org/) Forward/Backward sequence alignment algorithm.
+Using the fast [MMseqs2](https://github.com/soedinglab/MMseqs2) search pipeline to produce candidate alignment seeds, nail computes a fast approximation of the [HMMER3](http://hmmer.org/) Forward/Backward (F/B) sequence alignment algorithm.
 Currently, nail only supports amino acid search, with nucleotide search coming in a future update.

 ### What's here
-There are two sub-projects in the `nail` workspace:
+There are two sub-projects in the nail workspace:
 1. `nail`: this is the command line tool
 2. `libnail`: this is a Rust library that contains the implementation of nail's sparse alignment algorithms